-With over 1.3 million confirmed coronavirus cases worldwide, pharmacies everywhere are under a lot of pressure.
+With over 1.3 million confirmed coronavirus cases worldwide, it is crucial to make sure we are recognizing pharmacies since pharmacies everywhere are under a lot of pressure.
 Not only do they have to juggle COVID-19 screening and regular patient care, but many are also trying to figure out how to keep patients and staff safe while remaining in business.

 The independent pharmacies in the US perform an indispensable service to local patients and many are stepping up during this crisis to offer extraordinary services to their communities.
-Today, we want to spotlight several Digital Pharmacist clients who have gone above and beyond to make a contribution.
+Today, we are recognizing pharmacies to spotlight several Digital Pharmacist clients who have gone above and beyond to make a contribution.

 Homemade Hand Sanitizer from Crawford & Breazeale